Prof. William Thompson-Uberuaga

 The lecturer speaks of both the potential dangers and negative effects the computer may have on us as well as the positive consequences of the computer.
-For example, we must remember that we control the computer and not the other way round, and we can certainly use it to our benefit.
+For example, we must remember that we control the computer and not the other way round some of us like to use a datasheet search engine to find the right pieces to improve our computers with, and we can certainly use it to our benefit.
 This is why companies like www.hostiserver.com exist to support the amazing technological infrastructure that we created and as the Bible says “All things were made through him, and without him was not anything made that was made.”
 John 1:3.
 Computers can be an extension of God’s will and can help foster democracy with greater participation, while on the other hand it can give the government mass control over the population and it can access private information that was previously unavailable.
 While there is a claim that the computer seems to foster connectivity between people and bring them close together, the lecturer questions how deep and authentic are these new connections?
 The depth of human relationships may in fact suffer from this new type of relationship.
 The main question Thompson-Uberuaga asks is, how can we keep the computer as a tool to enhance our spiritual potential rather than destroy it?